 Expand global platform.
 We believe international markets offer growth opportunities for our services.
-We intend to leverage our current international presence as well as continue pursuing our strategy of enhancing our international platform by selectively acquiring businesses in targeted geographies and following our current clients into new geographic markets.
-In our experience, many of our clients are seeking access to these and other attractive international markets and as such we intend to enhance our international capabilities.
+We established over a dozen new subsidiaries in select countries during 2013 and 2014 to support new global outsourcing contracts.
+We intend to leverage our enhanced infrastructure as well as to further establish our global platform in order to deliver our comprehensive offerings to new and existing clients on a global basis.
+In our experience, many of our clients are seeking access to additional international markets and as such we intend to enhance our international capabilities.
 In order to support their business expansion we are providing employee training solutions across organizations in different countries and different languages, while maintaining quality and consistency in the overall training program.
 By moving into specific international markets with our existing clients, we are able to not only deepen our relationships with those clients, but are also able to develop expertise in those markets that we can leverage to additional customers.
 We believe that following this strategy provides us with opportunities to gain access to international markets with established client relationships in those markets.

-Continue our disciplined acquisition strategy.
-We plan to continue to focus on evaluating compelling strategic acquisition targets to enhance our service offerings and delivery capabilities and to expand our geographic footprint.
+Complete strategic acquisitions.
+We will continue to evaluate compelling, strategic acquisition targets and will acquire businesses that can further enhance our service offerings and delivery capabilities.
 We have followed a disciplined approach to target selection and have been able to acquire complementary businesses at what we believe are attractive valuations.
-Since 2006, we have acquired over 20 businesses which have expanded our e-Learning capabilities and added complementary services such as product sales training and leadership development.
+Since 2006, we have acquired over 25 businesses which have expanded our e-Learning capabilities and added complementary services such as product sales training and leadership development.
 Over half of these businesses are located outside of the United States and have strengthened our international platform, enabling us to meet the needs of our global clients while providing additional client opportunities.
 We also believe that our current operating structure, which utilizes a centralized infrastructure of corporate services to support our various platforms, enhances our ability to quickly and cost-effectively integrate acquisitions.
 We look to identify acquisitions to augment our capabilities when we believe acquisitions are the quickest and most efficient way of expanding our platform and service offerings.